VLOOKUP with Sum in Excel (Table of Contents)

 =SUM(VLOOKUP(Lookup Value, Lookup Range, {2,3,4…}, FALSE))

-- Lookup value is the fixed cell, for which we want to see sum.
+- The lookup value is the fixed cell for which we want to see the sum.

-- FALSE is the condition, which says we need to see exact results; we can use TRUE as well, which is used to see the nearly approximate result.
+- FALSE is the condition that says we need to see exact results; we can use TRUE as well, which is used to see the nearly approximate result.
 This can be used when our data is in discrete form.

-This is the main feature, which is why Microsoft enabled the actual output to be seen only by pressing Ctrl + Shift + Enter keys.
-It shows that when we correctly follow all the steps, only we will see the actual output.
+This is the main feature, so Microsoft enabled the actual output to be seen only by pressing Ctrl + Shift + Enter keys.
+It shows that we only see the actual output when we correctly follow all the steps.

 Vlookup with Sum in Excel – Example #2

-Again, we will consider the same data as shown in the below screenshot and see the products’ output in one shot.
+Again, we will consider the same data shown in the screenshot below and see the products’ output in one shot.

-As we can see, for all the product their summed sales value for 8 months are here.
+As we can see, for all the products, their summed sales value for 8 months is here.
 You can cross-check as well if you want to compare the results.

 Let’s do one more experiment and compare; what will be the difference in output if we press Ctrl + Shift + Enter and only Enter key.

 Here we have two output sets.
+By pressing the only Enter key, the formula prints only the first column data of the sales table, which is in column C. And by pressing Ctrl + Shift + Enter keys simultaneously, we get some of the subsequent product sales.
 And we can compare the data as well.
-By pressing the only Enter key, the formula is printing only the first column data of the sales table, which is in column C. And by pressing Ctrl + Shift + Enter keys simultaneously, we are getting actually some of the sales of subsequent products.

 Pros of Vlookup with Sum

-- Once the formula is applied, even if we change the worksheet or excel file, the value will be the same, and the results will not differ.
+- Even if we modify the worksheet or Excel file after we apply the formula, the value will remain the same, and the results will not differ.

-- Even if we have to press Ctrl + Shift + Enter to see the exact result, but the outcome will get frozen, and it will allow us to have exact results.
+- Even if we have to press Ctrl + Shift + Enter to see the exact result, the outcome will get frozen, allowing us to have exact results.

 Cons of Vlookup with Sum

-- We need to select all the columns one by one by entering the column numbers in sequence separated by commas after lookup range, instead of selecting all the columns at the time, which we generally do in simple Vlookup formula.
+- We need to select all the columns one by one by entering the column numbers in sequence, separated by commas after the lookup range, instead of selecting all the columns at the time, which we generally do in the simple Vlookup formula.

 Things to Remember about the Vlookup with Sum in Excel